NavadeepDj/iot-pre-blockchain/python-backend/PRE_WORKFLOW.md

 ## Next Steps

-Once you understand this flow, we can add the blockchain layer to:
+You now have the blockchain-integrated flow.
+From here you can:

-- Store metadata on-chain (instead of local registry)
+- Use the Foundry tests to extend the contract (`blockchain/test/Counter.t.sol`)
-- Emit access grant events that the proxy listens to
+- Build a small UI to visualize records and grants
-- Provide tamper-proof audit logs
+- Harden the kfrag distribution (e.g., push to IPFS/S3 rather than file URIs)